What are pacemakers and defibrillators?

 A pacemaker is a small device that helps the heart beat at a regular rhythm and rate.
 The doctor places the pacemaker inside the body (implantation) during a surgical procedure.

 A defibrillator (implantable cardioverter defibrillator, or ICD) is similar to a pacemaker, but it sends electrical shocks to the heart if the heart stops beating or beats in a disorganized way (chaotically).
 A defibrillator is also placed inside the body during a surgical procedure.

 When do we arrive for the appointment?

 What happens before the procedure?

 A nurse will ask general health questions, and your child will have a brief physical exam that includes weight and height measurements.

-You will also meet the pediatric anesthesiologist who will be administering anesthesia during the case.
+You will also meet the pediatric anesthesiologist who will be giving anesthesia during the procedure.
 The anesthesiologist may give some medicine to help your child relax through a tiny plastic tube in a vein (IV line).

 You will be given a pager so you can be paged with updates during the surgery.
 We will notify you when the procedure is complete.

 What happens during the procedure?

 The anesthesiologist will give your child medicines to get them to sleep and keep them from feeling any pain during the procedure.

 The electrophysiologist then makes a small cut, about 2 inches long, just below the collarbone for the pacemaker or defibrillator.

 The doctor then threads 1 or 2 small, flexible wires (leads) through the veins of the chest into the heart, using X-ray imaging to guide the placement.
-The leads are attached to the pacemaker or defibrillator and the incision is closed.
+The leads are attached to the pacemaker or defibrillator under the skin, and the cut is stitched closed.

-For patients who are receiving a defibrillator, the doctors will also test the device to make sure that it will work when needed.
-To do this, the doctor puts the patient's heart into the abnormal rhythm while closely monitoring them.
+When a defibrillator is put in, the surgeons test the device to make sure that it will work when needed.
+To do this, the surgeon puts the patient’s heart into the abnormal rhythm while closely monitoring them.
 The device detects the arrhythmia and restores the heart to its normal rhythm.

 Your child will receive antibiotics before and after the procedure.
 The electrophysiologist will recheck the device to make sure that it is working well and then cover everything with a sterile dressing.